Art-of-WiFi/UniFi-API-client/README.md

 #### IMPORTANT NOTES:

+1. In the example above, `$site_id` is the (usually 8 characters) short site "name" which is visible in the URL when managing the site in the UniFi SDN Controller:

+   `https://<controller IP address or FQDN>:8443/manage/site/jl3z2shm/dashboard`

+   In this case, `jl3z2shm` is the value required for $site_id.

-1. The last optional parameter that is passed to the constructor in the above example (`true`), enables validation of the controller's SSL certificate which is otherwise **disabled** by default.
+2. The last optional parameter that is passed to the constructor in the above example (`true`), enables validation of the controller's SSL certificate which is otherwise **disabled** by default.
 It is highly recommended to enable this feature in production environments where you have a valid SSL cert installed on the UniFi Controller, and which is associated with the FQDN of the server as used in the `controller_url` parameter.
 This option was added with API client version 1.1.16.

-2. In the example above, `$site_id` is the 8 character short site "name" which is visible in the URL when managing the site in the UniFi Controller:

-   `https://<controller IP address or FQDN>:8443/manage/site/jl3z2shm/dashboard`

-   In this case, `jl3z2shm` is the value required for $site_id.

 ## Methods and functions supported

-The class currently supports the following functions/methods to get/post/put/delete data through the UniFi Controller API:
+The class currently supports the following functions/methods to get/post/put/delete data through the UniFi Controller API.
+Please refer to the source code for more details on the functions/methods and their respective parameters.

 - login()
 - logout()